 - Mewtwo’s grabs are important!
 At low percentages, use a down throw to combo into a forward air or up tilt.
 At high percentages, use an up throw or back throw instead.

 - Forward air and back air are good for spacing, both on-stage and off.
 If you do decide to edgeguard off-stage, forward air works great for that purpose!
 Neutral air can be used to land, and up air, up tilt, and up smash can all be used for juggling.

 - More rarely, you can use forward smash to KO.
 Just keep its start-up lag in mind, and only use the attack when you’re sure it will connect.

 So to review, you can use jab, grabs, forward tilt, up tilt, down tilt, forward air, back air, neutral air, up air, up smash, and forward smash.
 The section above looks short, but that’s actually a lot of moves!
 Unfortunately, you will want to avoid using special moves; Mewtwo’s AI likes charging Shadow Ball out of a parry (yuck), Confusion is hard-coded, it occasionally self-destructs while using grounded Teleports, and Disable will almost never connect against a human player.

 Thanks so much for reading!
-If there’s anything you need help with during training, you’re welcome to join our Discord community and ask a question anytime.
+If there’s anything you need help with after your training is complete, you’re welcome to join our Discord community and ask a question anytime.
 You can leave a comment below instead if you like!
-And if you’re interested in learning how to enter one of our online tournaments, check out our Powersaves guide or mobile backup guide.
+And if you’re interested in learning how to enter one of our online tournaments, check out our guide on entering tournaments.
 Finally, if you like what you read today, we’ve also got a Patreon and a donation box to help keep the site running!
 Until next time — happy training!